65roadster/pavotube/README.md

 # Pavotube 2.4GHz RF Link Reverse Engineering

-This is the results of my hackinig the Nanlite PavoTube II 30C RGB LED Tube and Nanlink WSRCC2 remote control to develop my own hardware to control it over an RF link.
+This is the results of my hacking the Nanlite PavoTube II 30C RGB LED Tube and Nanlink WSRCC2 remote control to develop my own hardware to control the PavoTube from custom hardware.

 # Demo Hardware
 The demo sketch was loaded onto a Teensy 3.2 which was wired to an NRF24L01+ module.<br />